 Prayer is such a sweet time of talking with God.
 Having a few moments of uninterrupted time with the Lord in prayer is a powerful way to connect with God.

 Looking for ways to deepen your prayer life?
-Join the newest BOLD Prayer of Jesus challenge!
+Join the BOLD Prayers of Jesus Challenge!
 Sign up to receive a free prayer guide, prayer journal, Scripture reading plan, Scripture cards, a Bible journaling page, and more!
-Click HERE to sign up!